LAWN GRUBS

 If you are one of the unlucky homeowners and your lawn is damaged by grubs, Organo-Lawn recommends a special insecticide treatment called Acelepryn.
 This grub control is not organic but it is on the EPA’s reduced risk list.

-Including the lawn grub treatment Acelepryn, we always recommend an inspection of the sprinkler system to make sure the lawn is being watered according to the 1-2-3-2-1 lawn watering principals
+In addition to the lawn grub treatment of Acelepryn, we always recommend an inspection of the sprinkler system to make sure the lawn is being watered according to the 1-2-3-2-1 lawn watering principals

 Acelepryn is on the EPA’s reduced risk list and will control grubs for up to 3 months after the grub treatment has been applied to a lawn.